6 Benefits of Behavior-Driven Testing with Cucumber,

 It is possible to immediately determine the severity of a defect in order to understand whether the fixing of this bug can be stalled off, or has to be performed without delay.
 All bugs can also be prioritized in accordance with the above criterion.

 Additionally, with Cucumber, you can create a separate testable feature that contains all defects, found in some part of a system’s functionality.
 How can this be useful?

 If there are any legacy bugs, which you want to prevent from being reproduced (in particular, in those instances, when several sets of acceptance criteria overlap), but which you cannot include in any of your test cases, you can add them to the tests in a separate feature and, thus, preclude them from occurring again.

 5. Uniformity and the Ability to Learn about Defects at a Much Earlier Stage

-One of the major advantages of Cucumber is that it supports the development process by immediately informing you which of the scenarios your BAs, developers, and the rest of your team have come up with are implemented, and which of them aren’t working as expected.
+One of the major advantages of Cucumber is that it supports the development process by immediately informing you which of the scenarios your BAs or developers have come up with are already implemented, and which of these scenarios aren’t working as expected.

 As a result, many of the existing defects get eradicated yet at this point.
 This facilitates greatly the acceptance tests.
 In addition, the resulting time savings can also be quite significant.

 6. Increased Customer Satisfaction

 Lastly and importantly, under Behavior-driven testing, the client is in receipt of a very easy-to-read and easy-to-understand quality report.
 This report consists of three parts: Given (the state of the functionality to be tested), When (the user action performed), and Then (the result of the user action performed).